reefgenomics/CBASSED50/README.md

 ### Input file format

-An example can be downloaded from this repository.
+An example [inputfile](https://github.com/reefgenomics/CBASSED50/blob/main/examples/cbass_dataset.csv) can be downloaded from this repository.

-To use the demo, you can provide an input file in XLSX format to proceed in interactive way or use any other data formats if you are familiar how to read them in R.
+The R package contains an internal dataset.
+Alternativley, you can run demo using your own inputfile for processing (CSV or XLSX format).

 The following columns are mandatory: